aalty/Interactive-Lab-Hub/Lab 5/README.md

 Try out different interactions outputs and inputs.
 **Describe and detail the interaction, as well as your experimentation.**

+> In this lab, I constructed a detection system for users' emotions by Google's Teachable machines.
+To be more specific, this is a tool to capture people's reactions while listening to a song or a speech.
+Based on this, the experiment requires users to open the webcam and play their favored playlist or podcast for at least 20 mins.
+During this term, they could do anything they would like to, for example, sing with the music or study along with the radio.
+The expected of the experiment will be the facial expression from users corresponding to the audio input.
+>
+> Our model includes five emotion categories: Intense, Pleasant, Melancholy, Peaceful, and Engaging.
+After collecting data from participants, we could label the audio they listened to by one of these emotions.  **As a result, we aim to build an easy way to assess people's reactions corresponding to any kind of audio input.**
+>
+> The motivation behind this is that the current emotion dataset for songs is mainly based on the music analysis, namely the melody or tempo.
+However, it's not convincing since the emotion data doesn't come from actual reactions by the audience.
+Furthermore, when musicians desire to know the exact feelings of listeners, they usually find it's obscured by solely reading the comments.
+As a solution, we could embed this system into any music or video streaming platforms, enabling creators to collect real user data or form a more accurate emotion database.

 ### Part C
 ### Test the interaction prototype